uktrade/dit-cf-security/README.md

 - shared secret in an HTTP header [passed from a CDN],
 - requested host name.

 All requests are routed to the IP address(es) of a single host that should resolve to the Cloud Foundry router.
-This is to support persistent onward connections, and to avoid routing requests back through a CDN.
+This is to support persistent onward connections, to avoid routing requests back through a CDN, and to avoid routing requests to arbitrary targets on the internet as part of a defense-in-depth/least-privilege strategy.

 The service is configured with a number of _routes_.
 For each route, multiple allowed shared secret and basic auth credentials are supported to allow for credential rotation.
 These routes can match Cloud Foundry routes, but they don't have to; for example to allow the same basic auth credentials across domains.